naojsoft/spot/doc/manual/introduction.rst

 About
 =====

-Spot is a graphical tool created for planning and conducting astronomical observations at a site.
+Spot is a graphical tool created to assist with planning and conducting astronomical observations.
 It can display the telescope targets and telescope position on a polar sky plot, and plot the visibilty of targets.
-The tool can be setup to look up catalog images and overlay instrument fields of view.
+SPOT can also be setup to look up catalog images and overlay instrument fields of view.

 Spot is written and maintained by software engineers at the